MD-CWI/afivo-streamer/documentation/simulations.md

 In order to optimize the use of the lookup tables, the following public functions and subroutines are presented in module <code>m_lookup_table</code>:
 \verbatim
-   LT_create              !
-Returns a new lookup table LT_get_xdata           !
-Returns the x-coordinates of the lookup table LT_get_spaced_data     !
-Linearly interpolate the (x, y) input data to the new_x coordinates LT_set_col             !
-Fill the column with index col_ix using the linearly interpolated (x, y) data LT_add_to_col          !
-Add a new column by linearly interpolating the (x, y) data LT_add_col             !
-Add the (x,y) data to a given column LT_get_loc             !
-Get a location in the lookup table LT_get_col             !
-Get the values of all columns at x LT_get_mcol            !
-Get the value of a single column at x LT_get_col_at_loc      !
-Get the values of all columns at a location LT_get_mcol_at_loc     !
-Get the value of a single column at a location LT_get_num_rows        !
-Return the number of rows LT_get_num_cols        !
-Return the number of columns LT_get_data            !
-Get the x-coordinates and the columns of the lookup table !
-Compute by use of linear interpolation the value in the middle of a domain !
-D = [x_list(1) , x_list(size(x_list))].
    !
+Returns a new lookup table
+   LT_create
+   !
+Returns the x-coordinates of the lookup table LT_get_xdata
+   !
+Linearly interpolate the (x, y) input data to the new_x coordinates LT_get_spaced_data
+   !
+Fill the column with index col_ix using the linearly interpolated (x, y) data LT_set_col
+   !
+Add a new column by linearly interpolating the (x, y) data LT_add_to_col
+   !
+Add the (x,y) data to a given column
+   LT_add_col
+   !
+Get a location in the lookup table
+   LT_get_loc
+   !
+Get the values of all columns at x
+   LT_get_col
+   !
+Get the value of a single column at x
+   LT_get_mcol
+   !
+Get the values of all columns at a location LT_get_col_at_loc
+   !
+Get the value of a single column at a location LT_get_mcol_at_loc
+   !
+Return the number of rows
+   LT_get_num_rows
+   !
+Return the number of columns
+   LT_get_num_cols
+   !
+Get the x-coordinates and the columns of the lookup table LT_get_data
+   !
+Compute by use of linear interpolation the value in the middle of ! domain D = [x_list(1) , x_list(size(x_list))].
-If x_value is left of domain  D, then the value becomes the value at the left side of D, ! if x_value is right of domain D, then the value becomes the value at the right side of D LT_lin_interp_list
+   !
+If x_value is left of domain  D, then the value becomes the value ! at the left side of D,
+   ! if x_value is right of domain D, then the value becomes the value ! at the right side of D
+   LT_lin_interp_list
-   LT_to_file             !
-Write the lookup table to file (in binary, potentially unportable) LT_from_file           !
-Read the lookup table from file (in binary, potentially unportable)
+   !
+Write the lookup table to file (in binary, potentially unportable) LT_to_file
+   !
+Read the lookup table from file (in binary, potentially unportable) LT_from_file
 \endverbatim
-The string <code>LT</code> stands for 'lookup table'.

 \subsection sect_TD Transport data (TD)